LinwoodDev/Swamp/docs/src/content/docs/api.md

 #### Connected Players

-*Dark Room Event, but returns empty error if not permitted*
+*Dark Room Event (toggleable), but returns empty error if not permitted*

 |      |                     | ... |
 | ---- | ------------------- | --- |